 The Child Development Center is located at Woodland Community College in building 1000.
-Potty-trained, preschoolers (2-5 years) are served at the Child Development Centers.
+Toilet-trained, preschoolers (2-5 years) are served at the Child Development Centers.
 State Preschool is available 9:00 a.m.-Noon at no charge to eligible student-parents.
 Early morning and Noon-10:00 p.m. child care is also available on a sliding scale fee rate.
 Facilities are available for outdoor and indoor play, learning activities, and naps.

 The centers hours of operation are dictated by the semester class start dates and times.
 (Times may vary with each campus; check local campus hours.)
-Evening hours availability is dependent on enrollment numbers.
+Availability in the evening hours is dependent on enrollment numbers.